quer/the-steam-awards/README.md

  * * lunar new year 2020, get items
  * spring cleaning 2020
 # Setup
-Just run ´npm install´ in the root folder and then ´node main´
+Just run ´npm install´ in the root folder, add you account into the ´config.js´ file. change main.js to run the module you want and if needed chance the module file. and then ´node main´

 # To use